SeheeKim618/Autonomous-driving-competition/README.md

 ## Driver Behavioral Cloning
 We developed a driver behavioural cloning model using CNN for end-to-end self-driving.
-However, if you aim to develop a model in the real environment, this model wouldn't be proper to use.
+However, if you aim to develop a model in the real environment, this code wouldn't be proper to use.
  <br/>
 <img width="60%" src="https://user-images.githubusercontent.com/76892271/199296199-8114c478-ceb9-4fb4-8013-bfd541b3deda.gif"/>